griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 ___

-As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires against Facebook?
+As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires against Facebook, for example?

 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).